arkarkark/arkarkark.github.io/_posts/2018-09-23-track-your-money-yearly.md

 Over the years this will become very useful data and allow you to see how far you've come over the years and help motivate you to save more and more.

-## Columns in the Yearly Spreadsheet.
+## Columns in the Yearly Worksheet.

 Here's all the columns and what to do with them.